retraigo/deto_website/content/2024/events/technical-events/event3.md

 ---
-title: "Blind Story Telling"
+title: "Whispering Images"
 description: "See the unseen, tell the untold!
 Can you captivate without words."
 date: "2024-02-24"
 ---

-# Blind Story Telling
+# Whispering Images

 Pictures speak volumes, but can your storytelling amplify the narrative?
 Join Blind Storytelling and craft tales from a silent slideshow.